openpracticelibrary/openpracticelibrary/content/practice/impact-mapping.md

 area: discovery-loop-why
 perspectives:
   - domain-driven-design
+  - facilitation-tips-for-remote-sessions
 icon: /images/final_impact-mapping.png
 people: 2+
-time: >-
-  2-4 hours of prep to establish a goal or problem statement before the session.
-  This is important, or your session will go sideways! optionally - 2 hours before the session to create an outline of the Impact Map based on your current understanding, as a way to introduce the subject to participants ~4 Hours to facilitate the session, not including breaks Facilitate in small sessions @ around 60-90 minutes each Session can be done on different days For the executive level session format, see the Impact Mapping book1:
+time: "2-4 hours of prep to establish a goal or problem statement before the session.
+This is important, or your session will go sideways! optionally - 2 hours before the session to create an outline of the Impact Map based on your current understanding, as a way to introduce the subject to participants ~4 Hours to facilitate the session, not including breaks Facilitate in small sessions @ around 60-90 minutes each Session can be done on different days For the executive level session format, see the Impact Mapping book1:"
 difficulty: moderate
 participants:
   - Facilitator